 Though Sabrina has spent most of her career focusing on "hard" news, she relishes the times when she can tell the stories that tug at the heart, like the story of an orphan from Africa who was brought to Kenner to have surgery on his "clawed" hands, a condition that resulted from serious burns that were left untreated.

-Sabrina is a member of the National Association of Black Journalists and the New Orleans Press Club and has mentored several aspiring journalists.
+Sabrina is a member of the National Association of Black Journalists, Investigative Reporters and Editors, and the New Orleans Press Club and has mentored several aspiring journalists.
 She is also a Fellow of the Institute of Politics at Loyola University in New Orleans.

 In her spare time, Sabrina enjoys singing, reading and traveling.